What is The Circadian T3 Method?

 Chapter 27: Conclusions on T3 Dosage Management

-I believe that the information in the book 'Recovering with T3' presents a best-in-class safe, effective and systematic way of using T3 that results in the least amount of T3 being required in order for someone to get well again.
-This approach is likely to result in fewer issues and far less chance of tissue over-stimulation occurring than with any other approach using T3.
-Other approaches may be used, e.g. taking T3 in one dose per day, but I believe more people will find that the process I have developed will meet their needs.
+I believe that the information in the book 'Recovering with T3' presents a best-in-class, safe, and effective way of using the least amount of T3 in order for someone to get well again.
+This approach is likely to result in fewer issues and far less chance of tissue over-stimulation occurring than with any other approach.

 - Natural desiccated thyroid (NDT)